sandoche/Santo-domingo-to-tarifa-music/README.md

 # DR-HIT
-Music made in Dominican Republic, a tropical house with merengue beats
+Music made in Dominican Republic, a tropical house with merengue beats.
+There are two files, one works on windows and the other in mac, I changed OS during this project, the latest version is the MainWin.flp.

 ## To do